When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the annual percentage rate or APR.

 2. Your annual percentage rate may increase with a late payment

 Credit card issuers are required to comply with federal law that offers protections to consumers.
-For example, credit card issuers are not allowed to increase your rate within the first year of obtaining your new card, but there are some exceptions.
+For example, credit card issuers are not allowed to increase your rate during the first year after the account is opened, but there are some exceptions.
 If you're over 60 days late on making a minimum payment, your issuer may have the right to raise your rate, even if you took advantage of a low intro APR.

 3. You can try to (temporarily) avoid a high APR with a balance transfer

-If you're carrying a credit card balance with a high APR, then you may be able to take advantage of a low intro APR offer on balance transfers with another credit card.
-Use the introductory rate time period - often anywhere from 12 to 21 months - to try to pay off your debt.
-But remember that when deciding whether to use a balance transfer, weigh the costs, such as fees, associated with balance transfer offers.
+If you're carrying a credit card balance with a high APR, it may make sense to take advantage of a low intro APR offer on balance transfers with another credit card.
+Use the introductory rate period – often anywhere from 12 to 21 months – to try to pay off your debt.
+Remember, when deciding whether to use a balance transfer, weigh the costs, such as any balance transfer fees.

 4. You can have different APRs for different types of balances on your credit card